Alfresco/acs-packaging/docs/direct-access-urls.md

 > `connector.s3.store2.directAccessUrl.enabled`, etc.).
 >
 > For multiple Azure blob containers, each of them can also be configured similarly to S3 buckets (i.e.
-> `connector.azure.directAccessUrl.enabled` & common/default settings) OR new separate properties could be defined for
+> `connector.az.directAccessUrl.enabled` & common/default settings) OR new separate properties could be defined for
 > each and every store/container (e.g. `connector.az.store1.directAccessUrl.enabled`,
 > `connector.az.store2.directAccessUrl.enabled`, etc.).